Just popping in to tell you about our holiday at the Wild Coast before I disappear again to start work on my carving commissions.

 .

-4. A burglary in the cottage nextdoor when EVERYTHING was taken from right under the noses of the sleeping inhabitants.
+4. A burglary in the cottage nextdoor when EVERYTHING was stolen from right under the noses of the sleeping occupants.
 A sleepless night followed ..... wondering if it was our turn next.

 .

 5. Several nerve racking hours when the outboard motor failed miles away from camp on a murky, deep, green river inhabited by God only knows what.
-Fishermen have been catching Zambezi sharks along the Wild Coast and a little further down coast there have been several fatal shark attacks so I was feeling particularly vulnerable.
-The boat was lent to us by cottage owners who were away.
-I hadn't been too enthusiastic about going on the "cruise" in the first place since I had a baaaad feeling ...... and the plug for the boat was a champagne cork!!?? .... but hubby had promised it would be an unforgetable experience .... which it was!
-When the boat came to a sputtering standstill far up river we noticed petrol pumping out into the water.
-After many heart stopping, failed attempts to get going again and numerous "rests" in the mangroves one of the men managed to hold the broken fuel pipe together while another pulled the starter cord and finally the boat limped back to camp.
+A little further down coast there had been several fatal Zambezi shark attacks so I was feeling particularly vulnerable.
+I hadn't been too enthusiastic about going on the "cruise" in the first place since I had a bad feeling ...... and the plug for the boat was a champagne cork!!?? .... but hubby had promised it would be an unforgetable experience .... which it was!
+When the boat came to a sputtering hault far up river we noticed petrol pumping out into the water.
+After many failed attempts to get going again and numerous "rests" in the mangroves one of the men managed to hold the broken fuel pipe together while another pulled the starter cord and finally the boat limped back to camp.

 .

 6. Near the end of our holiday a couple from KwaZulu Natal were hijacked just down the coast from us ....
 Gerald was killed and his wife Ingrith was shot in the stomach.
-My condolences go to Ingrith (a well known face around PMB) and to the Roberts clan who have lost a beloved member of their family.
+My condolences go to the Roberts clan who have lost a beloved member of their family.

 *All photographs are mine except for the top one which I found here.